Girl, 10, killed and brother, 5, critically injured in Auburn Gresham car crash: Chicago police

 An investigation by Area 2 detectives is ongoing, police said, and a person of interest is being questioned.

-The Civilian Office of Police Accountability will also investigate the crash, as will CPD's Major Accidents Investigation Unit.
+Because the crash occurred while police were attempting to make a traffic stop, the Civilian Office of Police Accountability has opened an investigation into the crash, as has CPD's Major Accidents Investigation Unit.

+Girl, 10, killed and brother, 5, critically injured in Auburn Gresham car crash: Chicago police

+Children were with father on way to Foster Elementary School to pick up laptop for remote learning, mother says